PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 **Generic page operation - Order view**

 On the header, we have **the order’s reference, customer’s name, total price in black background, the date and the hour**.
+All date and time formats are defined according to CLDR and the display language.

 ## I. **Action panel**